mactul/discordslashcommands/README.md

 ### Manager

-The main class of this libary is the Manager class,\
+The main class of this library is the Manager class,\
 you have to call it at the bot's start.\
 You can call it again after if you need it.